 When credentialing is delegated, applicants must use the medical group’s/IPA’s application form and process or as prescribed by law.

 We perform an initial assessment to measure the delegate’s compliance with the established standards for delegation of credentialing.
 Every year after that, we assess the delegate to monitor its compliance with established standards.
 This includes NCQA standards and state and federal requirements.
 If needed, we may conduct a focused assessment review based on specific delegate activity.

-The delegate must provide to Credentialing Entity with current demographics for their care providers and/or changes to a status.
+Every month, the delegate must provide to the credentialing entity current demographics for their care providers and/or changes to a status.
 Changes include:

 Termination notice requires:

 If the delegate fails to indicate the reassignment preference, we assign the member to another PCP within the same medical group/IPA, based on the medical group/IPA’s direction for reassignment.
 We make exceptions to this policy on a case-by-case basis.
 Members may change their care provider as described in their benefit plan.